 The organization, Freedom House, says that democracy has been declining steadily on the global scene since 2006.
 Anyone scanning the world scene can see that a fascist force – in one form or another — has been rising in countries around the world.

 We can see versions of this trend in the increasingly authoritarian rulers of nations such as India, Turkey, Brazil.
-Even where democracy still survives – as in Italy, Israel, and Sweden – fascist forces have lately gained power.
+Even where democracy still survives – as in Italy, Israel, Sweden and, most recently, the Netherlands – fascist forces have lately gained power.
 In the United States, some figurative “bullets” have been dodged in a couple of recent elections, but the very survival of American democracy remains seriously threatened by the most fascistic major political party in the nation’s history.

 For many years, after World War II, it seemed, democracy was overall advancing around the world.
 What accounts for a reversal of that trend?